Abi Spence

 I work with adults (18+) on a one-to-one basis to assist you to process, respond to or engage with whatever might be preventing you from living your life to its fullest and happiest.

-My way of working is based on an integrative training, which means I call on various modalities, for example attachment theory (how we are in relationship) phenomenology (what’s happening between us here and now) and person-centred (you are the expert on your experience).
+My way of working is based on an integrative training, which means I call on various modalities, for example attachment theory (how we are in relationship), person-centred (you are the expert on your experience) and relational (what’s happening between us here and now).

-Nevertheless, I am led by you; your unique experiences of the world and your sense of place within it.
-For 50 minutes, one day a week, you can be present and alive to your thoughts, feelings and sensations in a way that life may prevent you from being.
+Nevertheless, I am led by you; your lived experience of the world and your sense of place within it.
+For 50 minutes, one day a week, you can be present and alive to your thoughts, feelings , memories and sensations in a way that life may prevent you from being.

 Training and qualifications